home | what's new | other sitescontact | about

 It doesn't mean we must be in a state of despair to examine.
 A mind that is in despair becomes cynical; nor can a mind that is burdened with hope examine properly, it is already biased.
 So to examine what we call living, the daily act of living, needs clarity, not of thought, but clarity of perception: the clarity of seeing actually "what is."

-Editor's note: We are jarred by Krishnamurti's phrase, "a mind burdened with hope"; however, it is "wishful thinking, leading one to ignore or tamper with evidence.
+Editor's note: We are jarred by Krishnamurti's phrase, "a mind burdened with hope"; however, this is a manufactured and contrived hope, an escape from reality, a hope built upon illusions and wishful thinking, leading one to ignore or tamper with the evidence of "what is."

 Pablo Neruda: “You can cut all the flowers but you cannot keep Spring from coming.”